arjun-christopher/CloudFlash/README.md

 ### Monitoring Resources
 - View real-time metrics in the dashboard
 - Check the system log for events and alerts
-- Access detailed metrics in Grafana (http://localhost:3000)
+- Access detailed metrics in the Prometheus dashboard at http://localhost:5000/prometheus
 - Monitor system health at `/health` endpoint

 ### Auto-scaling